RJKAZ/travel-memories/README.md

 alright, left at the 2nd video at the 51:20 mark.
 All teh base functionality works fine, but likes and updateing require a manual refresh of the page to take effect.
 I messed that up somewhere.

+almost done, left off at 1:10:59 - the step where we begin deploying.
+Still have that refresh problem, will try and trouble shoot that before the deploying.